-Maximum insured value: $70,000, including taxes, is the most any car, truck, motorcycle, moped, motorhome, trailer, bus or prototype vehicle is insured for under Basic Autopac, for policies with an effective date of April 1, 2021, or later.
+Maximum insured value: $70,000, including taxes, is the most any car, truck, motorcycle, moped, motorhome, trailer, bus or prototype vehicle is insured for under Basic Autopac.
 (Some vehicle types are limited to a declared value, which may be substantially less than $70,000.)
 If your vehicle is worth more than $70,000, including taxes, you'll need Excess Value Coverage to cover the amount over the $70,000 limit.

 With Basic Autopac, you automatically get some protection against loss of use if your vehicle is stolen or accidentally damaged.

 Basic Autopac covers some of the costs of using other transportation when your vehicle has been stolen.
 We'll pay you reasonable expenses for taking vehicles for hire, using public transportation or renting another vehicle.
-The limit is $34 a day up to a maximum of $1,020, including all taxes.
+Until June 30, 2022, the limit is $34 a day up to a maximum of $1,020, including all taxes.
+As of July 1, 2022, or later, the limit will increase to $47.04 per day to a maximum of $1,411.20, including all taxes.
 (Coverage limits subject to change.
 Motorcycle and moped customers should contact an Autopac agent to ensure they qualify for full coverage.)